Milk Doesn’t Do Every Body Good

 What is a Milk Allergy?

-A milk allergy is an atypical immune system response to milk and dairy products.
-When you have an allergic reaction to milk, proteins in the milk bind to specific immunoglobulin E (IgE) antibodies made by your immune system.
-This triggers your immune defenses, leading to symptoms that can be mild, like hives, or very severe, such as anaphylaxis.
+A milk allergy occurs when your immune system reacts abnormally to milk and dairy products.
+When this happens, proteins in the milk connect with specific antibodies made by your immune system.
+This causes your body to defend itself, leading to symptoms that can range from mild to severe.

 Where is Milk Found?